DevOpsBootcamp/website/source/security.rst

     HTTPS
         Hyper Text Transfer Protocol *Secure*.

-        This is an alternative to the HTTP protocol used for secure web communication.
+        This is an extension of the HTTP protocol designed for secure web communication, but it's a good idea to ensure that you're using it everywhere by replacing ``http://`` with ``https://`` or by using a browser extension like `HTTPS Everywhere`_.

     Certificate Authorities
         An entity that issues digital certificates for HTTPS connections.
 These